By Young Americans Insurance Editorial Team

 A quote is not proof of insurance.
 Coverage should be confirmed before driving.

 The best no-deposit car insurance quote is not always the quote with the lowest first payment.
-The NAIC recommends comparing coverage, deductibles, discounts, and overall cost when shopping for auto insurance.
-It also recommends reviewing whether reducing collision or comprehensive coverage makes sense based on the car’s value and your ability to pay for repairs or replacement.
-[1]
+The National Association of Insurance Commissioners recommends comparing coverage, deductibles, discounts, and total premium when shopping for auto insurance.[1]

 Before choosing a quote, compare: